buttermilkgreen/ais_ship_tracker/README.md

 2. Zoom in on the area of water you want to monitor.
 3. Click the **rectangle tool** (the small box icon on the left of the map) and draw your tracking zone.
 4. Look at the very bottom of the screen.
 You will see a string of four numbers next to the word **Box** (e.g., `-2.718, 51.423, -2.521, 51.501`).
-5. Paste the numbers into the boxes in order:
+5. Paste the numbers into the boxes in order in the add-on config:
    * **First number:** Paste into `Bottom-Left Longitude (West)`
    * **Second number:** Paste into `Bottom-Left Latitude (South)`
    * **Third number:** Paste into `Top-Right Longitude (East)`